rmrk-team/evm/docs/implementations/RMRKNestableMultiAssetImpl.md

 function acceptChild(uint256 parentId, uint256 childIndex, address childAddress, uint256 childId) external nonpayable
 ```

-@notice Used to accept a pending child token for a given parent token.
+Used to accept a pending child token for a given parent token.

 *This moves the child token from parent token&#39;s pending child tokens array into the active child tokens  array.*